Signal State Core

 Compare us to anything

-Four questions that expose any focus stack — including ours.
+Four questions that expose any focus stack — and Core's answers.

 • Is there human evidence, or only lab and animal data?